Chain Drive Adjustable Swingarms: FLH/FLT (TC/M8), M8 Softail, and FXR

 A belt has to know it's limits.
 As is frequently said, "Chains are for racing...Belts are for holding up your pants".
 When you start putting in high compression big inch engines, or high output turbos, you are going to start snapping final drive belts.
 Hayabusas, BMW S1000RR's, or any highly-engineered 180 to 195 hp street bike, would never have a final belt drive.
-A 140 to 360 hp Harley surely needs one.
+A 140 to 360 hp RB Racing Turbo Harley surely needs one.

+(2) Extruded and Machined Aluminum: Saw cuts and welding and not doing any post-fabrication heat treating or ageing is not a good idea.
 We got an education in that in the early 1980s from someone who used molten salt heat treating of aluminum motorcycle swingarms.
 Normalization and post weld heat treating back to a T6 condition.
+Raw aluminum (no corrosion protection) .
+No one does this. $2,000.00+

-FLH/T 2" Of Adjustment in Standard Length (0-2") or (+1"to +3" Optional)
+FLH/T 2" Of Adjustment in Standard Length (0-2") or (+1"-3" Optional)

-For 3" and 6" over swingarms we need to remove the old brake anchor shelf and fabricate a completely new one in a new location.
 This involves about four hours of sawing, grinding, sanding, and refinishing plus the new fabrication and welding.
 The OEM Harley brake anchor shelf is welded completely around, 360 degrees, so all the welds must be removed on both faces of the formed swingarm surface.

 Here are the stock adjusters.
 Put a 1" axle in a 1.5" slot and you can only move it +/- 1/4" (12.7mm).
 They have to go.